pubnub/chat-engine-push-notifications/docs/api/README.md

-Plug-in provide set of functions to work with notifications.
+Plug-in provides a set of functions to work with notifications.
 After registration with [ChatEngine](https://github.com/pubnub/chat-engine), new property appear for [Me](https://github.com/pubnub/chat-engine/blob/master/src/components/me.js) and called `notifications` - this is entry point for calling API and handling events.